 How Does it Work?

-Let’s say you live in Ontario and haven’t made any payments (can’t make your loan payments on time?
-Click here) on your car loan.
+Let’s say you live in Ontario and haven’t made any payments on your car loan.
 Your debt collector has up to two years to collect the outstanding debt and pursue legal action against you.
 If two years pass and you still haven’t made any payments toward your car loan, your debt collector cannot take legal action.

 Creditors and collectors can reset this statute of limitations, which extends the amount of time that creditors and collectors can use the law in order to collect a debt.
 Resetting this law is based on the actions of you, the borrower.
-Any of these actions make the debt re-aged, which means the debt is reopened, and collectors have the right to sue in order to collect the debt.
+Any of these actions can re-age the debt, which basically resets the statute of limitations.
+With your debt re-aged, collectors have the time and right to take legal action in order to collect the debt.

 - Any Payments – if you make a payment on your debt, it will activate the re-ageing process and you will again be responsible to pay back your debt.

-- Acknowledgement of debt – if you inform the debt collector or creditor that you have intentions to pay in the future, whether it is in written or verbal form, your debt will be renewed.
-So, choose your words carefully when speaking to collectors and don’t be tricked into saying you’ll make future payments.
+- Acknowledgement of debt – if you inform (in writing) the debt collector or creditor that you have intentions to pay in the future, your debt will be renewed.

 What Should You Do If Your Creditor Tries to Contact You?